 The City promotes inclusive bidding through the M/WBE program, using its economic power of purchasing to extend contract opportunities to all interested companies.
 Encouraging minority- and woman-owned companies to bid on City contracts increases competition, stimulates the local economy, and helps ensure diligent use of public funds.

-Through the M/WBE program, the City of Greensboro provides minorities and women equal opportunity to participate in all aspects of City contracting and purchasing programs, and prohibits discrimination against a person or business
+Through the M/WBE program, the City provides minorities and women equal opportunity to participate in all aspects of City contracting and purchasing programs, and prohibits discrimination against a person or business

 in pursuit of these opportunities on the basis of race, color, sex, religion or national origin.

-The City of Greensboro recognizes that businesses have different needs.
+The City recognizes that businesses have different needs.
 By providing education and technical assistance to minority- and women-owned firms, the City opens bid opportunities to all businesses.

 Economic development through inclusion

-The mission of the City's M/WBE program is to promote equality of economic opportunities for M/WBEs and to eliminate barriers to their participation in City contracts.
+The mission of the City's M/WBE program is to promote equality of economic opportunities for M/WBEs and eliminate barriers to their participation in City contracts.
 The M/WBE program is committed to achieving City Council's vision for increasing opportunities for M/WBEs by providing increased knowledge about City projects, greater access to project managers, and links to resource networks that help assist your business.
-Please contact us for assistance at 336-373-2674.

 Return on investment